cucumber/cucumber-js-examples/examples/probot/README.md

 # cucumber-probot-example

-> A GitHub App built with [Probot](https://github.com/probot/probot) that An example of using Cucumber to test-drive a probot app
+> An example of using Cucumber to test-drive a GitHub App built with [Probot](https://github.com/probot/probot).

 ## Setup